wooogler/assets/06_Conferences.md

 # Funding Support for Conference Attendance

 - Our lab provides funding support for conference attendance if the student is the first author presenting a paper or poster.
+- Echolab may provide travel support for conference attendance even if the student is the second author, particularly if the conference is nearby.
+This support is contingent upon the professor's discretion and the potential value of the experience for the student.

 # Resources